 Cleaning a new gun is just as important as taking it apart to understand how it works.
 Both go hand in hand to make sure there are no broken pieces or debris inside.

 It’s easy to think that a simple patch will work on any gun, but that’s not always the case.
 Some patches work better on smaller to medium caliber guns but may not be suitable for something larger like a shotgun.
+A gun cleaning patch meant for a 12 gauge or 50bmg barrel might not make it through a .223 or .17 barrel no matter the cleaning rod you use.
+(If you find yourself with this issue, cut your patches down to size).

 If you own a variety of calibers, be sure to look out for products that are one size fits all.